OliverSieweke/oliversieweke/content/projects/octopus/main-description.md

 Octopus has been trading ever since...

 A friend thought this was fun too and threw in 50€.
 If Octopus is successful we'll go on holiday!

+---

+**Note**: I'm working on a little page to visualize the trading history and check how the bot is doing...